Local Fields in Primo VE for I-Share

 5. In the "Local field details" section, check the boxes to choose the options you want for this field.
 (See Step 3 in "Adding a Local Field" for descriptions of these options).

 6. In the "MARC21 Fields" section, click Add MARC21 Fields to choose the MARC field(s) from the available list (009, 09X, 490, 5XX, 69X, and 9XX) that should make up this Local Field.
 You may choose one or multiple fields.
-Note: if the field you wish to use is not listed here, that means it cannot be configured using the MARC21 Fields Method; please contact NOTE: DO NOT configure the "MARC21 Normalization Rules" section below it containing the "MARC21 normalization rule for display"; leave that default rule unedited.
+Note: if the field you wish to use is not listed here, that means it cannot be configured using the MARC21 Fields Method; please contact NOTE: DO NOT configure the "MARC21 Normalization Rules" section below it containing the "MARC21 normalization rule for display"; leave that default rule unedited and empty.

 7. Click Save to create the local field and to return to the Manage Display and Local Fields page.